bashly-framework/bashly-book/src/advanced/validations.md

 2. Whenever you run your script, it will look for a function with that name, prefixed by `validate_` and will run it before allowing the user input to pass.
-3. If the function returns any string, it is considered an error.
+3. If the function prints any string to standard output, it is considered an error.
 The string will be displayed on screen, as the error message.

 +++ Configuration